By the end of this section, you will be able to:

 In-Groups and Out-Groups

 As discussed previously in this section, we all belong to a gender, race, age, and social economic group.
 These groups provide a powerful source of our identity and self-esteem (Tajfel & Turner, 1979).
 These groups serve as our in-groups.
 An in-group is a group that we identify with or see ourselves as belonging to.
 A group that we don’t belong to, or an out-group, is a group that we view as fundamentally different from us.
-For example, if you are female, your gender in-group includes all females, and your gender out-group includes all males (Figure 12.23).
+For example, if you are a woman, your gender in-group includes all women, and your gender out-group includes all men (Figure 12.23).
 People often view gender groups as being fundamentally different from each other in personality traits, characteristics, social roles, and interests.
 Because we often feel a strong sense of belonging and emotional connection to our in-groups, we develop in-group bias: a preference for our own group over other groups.
 This in-group bias can result in prejudice and discrimination because the out-group is perceived as different and is less preferred than our in-group.

 Despite the group dynamics that seem only to push groups toward conflict, there are forces that promote reconciliation between groups: the expression of empathy, of acknowledgment of past suffering on both sides, and the halt of destructive behaviors.